usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

 population and other shelters like “medical” shelters.
 Medical shelters provide a higher level of medical care for people who are medically fragile (i.e., the level of care often by trained medical staff at a nursing home or hospital).

-A fundamental alteration is something that would change the essential nature of the entity’s programs or services.
-Learn more about fundamental alterations in the State and Local Government Primer.

 Most people with disabilities do not require the care provided at medical shelters.
 State/local governments should plan and prepare to house people with disabilities in